 Chicago is a city with its own fair share of tragedy and pain.
-Natural disasters, horrible accidents, and bloody massacres are deeply ingrained in the city's culture and past, creating a series of terrifying urban legends and ghost stories.
+Natural disasters, horrible accidents, and bloody mass slayings are deeply ingrained in the city's culture and past, creating a series of terrifying urban legends and ghost stories.
 The ghost stories about Chicago are some of the creepiest in the United States, but they also highlight just how much the city has been through since it was formed.
-Below you'll find a list of some of the most haunted places in Chicago and a few Chicago ghosts you never want to run into.
+Below, you'll find a list of some of the most haunted places in Chicago and a few Chicago ghosts you never want to run into.

 Resurrection Mary is one of Chicago's most famous ghost stories.
-It involves a young woman who wanders the streets around Resurrection Cemetery, scaring unsuspecting good Samaritans who stop to help her get home.
+It involves a young woman who wanders the streets around Resurrection Catholic Cemetery, scaring unsuspecting good Samaritans who stop to help her get home.

-Now her spirit roams the place around the cemetery and even the dance halls.
+Now, her spirit roams the place around the cemetery and even the dance halls.
 Mary still likes to go to dance halls, and after she finds a boy to dance with for the night, she asks him for a ride home.
-She tells her date that she lives on the cemetery grounds because her father is the caretaker-- then when they arrive at the cemetery, she disappears right in front of her his eyes.
+She tells her date that she lives on the cemetery grounds because her father is the caretaker - then when they arrive at the cemetery, she disappears right in front of her his eyes.